Creating jobs and improving the environment

 Romania has the lowest recycling rate in the EU.
 Less than three per cent of the waste is recycled.
 Supported by Norway, waste collections points are now set up across the country.

 The 25 waste collection points are being installed outside supermarkets in the largest cities in Romania.
 This will make it possible for people to easily deliver different types of recyclable waste such as glass and plastic bottles, aluminium cans, cardboard, PCs, microwaves and other electrical and electronic appliances.
 When delivering waste through the collection points, you get a discount voucher that can be used in the nearby supermarket.
 The goal is to collect more than 15 000 tons annually of package and electrical and electronic waste.
-In addition, the project also contributes to create jobs.
+In addition, the project also contributes to creating jobs.

 “Each collection point generates 2-5 jobs.
 So far we have created at least 50 new green jobs under this project.
 By the end of November 2015 this project will generate 120 new jobs.
 This might not have a huge impact on employment, but it is still important as we employ mostly from those cities in Romania where people often have problems finding a job,” said Constantin Cristea from the company Total Waste Management SRL who is carrying out the project.